rainavyas/GECGramformer/README.md

-# GECGramformer
+# Objective
-Predictions using trained Gramformer
+Predictions using trained Gramformer.
+The Gramformer is made available on [HuggingFace](https://huggingface.co/prithivida/grammar_error_correcter_v1)

+# Requirements

+Clone this repository.

+## Install with PyPI

+`pip install transformers`